ChristianKaltenecker/Distance-Based_Data/README.md

 ### Aggregation

 For the aggregation of our results, we provide two scripts:

 **I. analyzeRuns.py**:
-  Gathers all information about the runs of all case studies and stores it in a given summary directory.
+  A script that gathers all information about the runs of all case studies and stores it in a given summary directory.
   Usage: `./analyzeRuns.py <runDirectory> <summaryDirectory>` `runDirectory` is the directory where all runs of all case studies are stored.
   `summaryDirectory` is the directory where the accumulated results should be written to.